STT-Seah/Devops/README.md

   The code (from superlinter.yml) paste, its purpose is to listening for a push event, when the push event happen, it's going to first check our code and than run superlinter against it to make sure it conforms to the linting standards.

-  If there's error in the code, it will update you and send you an email linked to your github account.
+  If there's error in the code, it will update you and send you an email that is link to your github account.

-  5.YAML
+  5.Go to the main repository in the middle of the page there's status icon colour in yellow (it is currently running the workflow and checking the code.
+If the check fails, it's going to turn red.)

+  6.You can click actions tab to see it is running the workflow and it's running super linter

+  If you click the Lint code base and open the file you can see it is running.